-If you’re considering a new, successful career, consider one in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts careers in this industry will grow by 13 percent by 2028.
+If you are interested in starting a new, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

-There are several reasons why these careers are continuing to grow.
+People interested in HVAC quickly discover why these careers are continuing to grow.
 One is federal incentives to upgrade to more energy-efficient comfort systems.
 There's also the transition away from R-22 Freon®, which impacts older equipment.
-Finally, there’s the red-hot real estate market and a property shortage that’s spurred further growth in new construction homes.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s driven an increase in new construction homes.

 A career that's increasingly in demand is an HVAC technician.
 Learn more about their skill set, how to become one and about how much you can expect to make.

 A HVAC technician should be able to repair, install and maintain heating and cooling systems.
-Most work with both homeowners and business owners.
-And, most importantly, you’ll be knowledgeable about:
+Many technicians are skilled with both residential and commercial equipment.
+And, most important, you’ll learn a great deal about:

 Is There a Shortage of HVAC Technicians?

-Experienced HVAC technicians are increasingly sought after because of an industry shortage of labor.
-This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
+Experienced HVAC technicians are increasingly sought after because of the current shortage in the industry.
+This shortage is because of several things, such as more retirements and competition from other industries.
 There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can also be very rewarding.
-As a technician you’ll need to be able to:
+While HVAC can be physically demanding, it can still be quite gratifying.
+As a technician should be able to:

-- Work in awkward settings, like tight or messy spaces.
+- Work in awkward settings, such as tight or dusty spaces.

 It’s an excellent first career if you prefer to:

-Any job can be stressful.
-HVAC technicians handle complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-Appropriate experience and tools can help address any concerns.
-Additionally, paid training and a stable workload help both installers and technicians avoid some of the most common reasons for work-related stress.
+Every job has sources of stress.
+HVAC technicians handle complex equipment and may be subject to cramped or uncomfortable working conditions.
+The proper experience and tools can help address any concerns.
+In addition, paid training and a consistent schedule help both installers and technicians reduce some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy equipment and performing repetitive motions are two common reasons HVAC can be physically demanding.
-Accessing and servicing large equipment can be exhausting.
-HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Moving heavy items and performing repetitive motions are both common during HVAC work.
+Reaching difficult-to-access equipment can be tiring.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

-While there isn't a job that's immune to a recession, HVAC is especially reliable due to the widespread use of heating and cooling equipment.
-Repairs and installation will always be needed, meaning HVAC professionals can often find work in more places than other industries.
+While no job is guaranteed to survive a recession, HVAC is especially reliable due to the sheer popularity of heating and cooling equipment.
+Repairs and installation will always be required, which means professionals in HVAC can often find work across the country.

 Is HVAC a Good Career for the Future?

-As HVAC systems continue to advance, professional servicing will become even more important.
-Newer models of heating and cooling systems use less energy or produce it from renewable sources like solar and wind.
-Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for experienced installers and technicians.
+As climate control technology continues to evolve, technicians and installers will become even more important.
+New forms of heating and cooling systems use less energy or generate it from renewable sources including solar and wind.
+Environmentally sustainable HVAC equipment will keep growing more popular, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED on top of technical training.
-Other, more specific (and higher paying) HVAC careers require additional education or certifications.
+To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED in addition to technical training.
+Other, more specific (and higher paying) HVAC careers typically need additional education or certifications.

-Earn certifications by taking classes at a community college or trade school.
-The time it takes to become an HVAC technician may fluctuate depending on the specific program, which generally lasts between six months to two years.
+You can secure the needed certifications by signing up for classes at a community college or trade school.
+The time it takes to become an HVAC technician varies from program to program, which is typically six months to two years.
 An HVAC company will sometimes also require NATE certification.
-An acronym for North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to maximize your capabilities.
+Standing for North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to ensure the highest quality services.

-While some aspects of the job can be learned on your own, getting the necessary education means a combination of classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
-While a little math is needed, the bulk of an HVAC professionals’ skill set lies in critical thinking, for identifying problems and ensure quality installation.
+While some elements of an HVAC career could be learned on your own, professional development means blending classroom programs with on-site training.
+At the same time, HVAC careers aren't reliant on things like advanced math.
+While you'll need to know some basic math, the majority of an HVAC professionals’ skill set relies on critical thinking, in order to properly identify problems and ensure quality installation.

-Career Explorer reports that having experience with things like tablets, electronics and troubleshooting will be vital as equipment becomes capable of even more.
+Career Explorer reports that HVAC technicians who are familiar with tablets, electronics and troubleshooting will be in big demand as equipment becomes capable of even more.

-The daily schedule may vary on the work site as well as your specific skill set.
-If you are a repair technician, you may work early, late or be on call throughout the day.
-For projects more relevant to new construction, you may have more of a set schedule for regular business hours.
+A typical workday may vary based on the project and job site.
+If you primarily offer repair services, you may work early, late or be on call throughout the day.
+For technicians or installers working in construction, you are more likely to have a set schedule for regular business hours.

 As a technician, you’ll respond to different locations for repair, maintenance or installation work.
-Certain jobs may need more time and resources than others, so the number of calls each day can fluctuate.
+Complex jobs may need more time and resources than others, so the number of calls each day can fluctuate.

-Like we mentioned earlier, you should expect the occasional job in inclement weather as well as in dirty or cramped spaces.
-If you work in a customer-facing role, strong customer service skills are always welcome.
+Like we mentioned earlier, every now and then the job will have to be done in inclement weather as well as in dirty or cramped spaces.
+For roles assisting customers, strong customer service skills are always welcome.

-With the constant growth in HVAC careers, your salary will reflect it.
+Since the HVAC industry is growing quickly, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Professionals with specialized skills could make between $56,600 and $68,000.
-Then again, salaries may fluctuate based on your location and its cost of living.
-HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.
+Higher earners usually make around $56,600 and $68,000.
+However, salaries may fluctuate based on your location and its cost of living.
+Experienced HVAC technicians transitioning to a position in management in a high-paying state may make as much as six figures.

 - HVAC manager, $72,515 average salary